How we grow scented narcissi at Churchtown Farm

 New bulb fields are planted in late summer.
 They are planted in a similar way to potatoes in prepared soil beds.
 Due to the exceptionally mild winter climate in Scilly, bulbs will start to grow as soon as the first autumn rains arrive, this ensures that our varieties will naturally flower between October and March.

 At Churchtown Farm we are only interested in our narcissi for their flower crops - we do not as a rule sell any bulbs.
 For this reason we leave the bulbs in the ground for up to 4 years as opposed to the more usual 2 year crops associated with mainland bulb growers.

 The first crop of flowers after the bulbs have been planted are often thin and of poor quality, so don't reach our stringent quality requirements.
 For this reason nearly all narcissi sent from Churchtown Farm are from 2nd, 3rd or 4th year crops.

-How do we make sure that we have flowers when we need them?
+How do we make sure we have flowers when they're needed?